BE Civil Engineering: Career, Skills, Scope, Options, Outlook, Challenges

 • Civil engineer: designs and oversees the construction of infrastructure projects such as buildings, roads, and bridges.

-• Structural engineer: analyzes and designs the structural elements of buildings and other structures to ensure they are safe and stable.
+• A structural engineer analyzes and designs the structural elements of buildings and other structures to ensure their safety and stability.

-• Geotechnical engineer: studies the properties of soil and rock and uses this information to design foundations and other earth structures.
+• Geotechnical engineer: studies soil and rock properties and uses this information to design foundations and other earth structures.

 • Environmental engineer: designs systems to protect and restore the natural environment, such as water treatment plants and air pollution control systems.